TejalK-Hub/TejalK-Hub/README.md

-📈 Tejal K — Data for Impact
+📈 Tejal K: Data for Impact

 🔍 Passionate about using data to drive decisions and uncover insights.